Helping Families Recover for Over 10 Years

 How Can I Tell If Someone is Abusing Heroin

 Heroin abuse and addiction is a problem that affects all ages but for young adults and college students, it can cause a particular set of challenges.
 There are some very clear signs of heroin abuse and making yourself aware of these means you can seek early intervention for yourself or a loved one.
 This is why it is important to find out how to know if someone is using Heroin.

-Behavioral and Emotional Changes
+Behavior & Emotional Changes

 Sleep patterns are often affected when someone of any age uses heroin.
 They are often extremely tired, drowsy or complaining about how fatigued they feel.
-They may sleep in late and be disorientated when they wake up.
+They may sleep in late and be disoriented when they wake up.